 It's Christmas in Burgess Hill

 We all know that Christmas is not complete without a visit from Santa… There will be a festive Grotto for children to visit Santa and get a small present on the day!
-Running from 12pm – 4pm, this grotto will be supported by Central Sussex Rotary, Burgess Hill and District Rotary and Burgess Hill District Lions.
+Running from 12pm – 4pm, this grotto will be supported by Central Sussex Rotary, Burgess Hill and District Rotary, Mid Sussex Round Table and Burgess Hill District Lions.

-Don’t miss out on this amazing event, and look out on our social media by clicking here for more information about It’s Christmas!
+Don’t miss out on this amazing event, and check out our social media for regular updates about It’s Christmas!

 2021